PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 (for testing isolated interactions), or in Compositions to implement a full model.
 Linking Mechanisms for execution can be as simple as placing them in a list -- PsyNeuLink provides the necessary Projections that connects each to the next one in the list.
 For example, the following script uses a simple form of Composition -- a `Process` -- to create a 3-layered 5-2-5 encoder network, the first layer of which uses a Linear function (the default for a TransferMechanism), and the other two of which use a LogisticFunction::

-    # Construct Mechanisms:
     input_layer = TransferMechanism(size=5)
     hidden_layer = TransferMechanism(size=2, function=Logistic)
     output_layer = TransferMechanism(size=5, function=Logistic)

-    # Construct the Process:
     my_encoder = process(pathway=[input_layer, hidden_layer, output_layer])

 Each of the Mechanisms can be executed individually, by simply calling its `execute <Mechanism_Base.execute>` method